metrorailings/OwlBlog/content/posts/week-7-insights.md

 Harrison Bryant emerging as a steady option in the passing game for Baker Mayfield.

 Baker slowly gaining confidence passing from the pocket.

+Cleveland's passing coverage has been a sieve.
+Cincinnati's pass coverage isn't that much better.
+Lots of yardage being given up to tight ends.

+Cleveland sickens me sometimes with its lack of of discipline.
+Denzel Ward out there throwing punches for some reason.